society sets it's own standard for female beauty. For western Europe

 (hitting all four cities), whilst

 Teddy Quinlivan walked in 11 shows.
-Realistically, transwomen
+The Fashion Spot's

-still form a very small proportion of the model industry, but this is
+may still form only a small proportion of the model industry, but their

-It has become increasingly unlikely that you can browse a women's fashion magazine without encountering
+It has also become unlikely that you can browse a women's magazine without encountering

 advert that features a transgender model.
 An unscientific review

 of about 100 women's magazines (varying from Vogue to Stellar)

 sold in Ireland in the first half of 2019 found that 30% included at

 least one advert featuring an acknowledged transgender model, and one